Issues With Condominium Financing And Mortgage Options

 Warrantable and non-warrantable condominiums.
-In order to get conventional financing on a condominium, the condominium complex needs to be warrantable.
-What warrantable means is that 51% or more of the condominium owners needs to be owner occupants.
-Condominium complexes who are 51% or more investor owner, rentals, are classified as non-warrantable and you cannot get conventional financing on non-warrantable condominiums.
-I also do specialize in non-warrantable condominium financing, however, they are all portfolio loans and are 30 year mortgage loans but adjustable rate mortgages; 3/1 ARM, 5/1 ARM, 7/1 ARM.
+In order to get conventional financing, the condo complex needs to be warrantable.
+What warrantable means is that 51% or more of the condo owners need to be owner-occupants.
+Condominium complexes that are 51% or more investor own, rentals, are classified as non-warrantable condos.
+Cannot get traditional conventional financing on non-warrantable condominiums.
+I also do specialize in non-warrantable condominium financing.
+However, they are all portfolio loans with a 20% down payment required.
+30-year mortgage loans, but adjustable-rate mortgages; 3/1 ARM, 5/1 ARM, 7/1 ARM.

 Processing And Underwriting Condominium Financing

-As mentioned earlier, processing and underwriting condominium financing requires a lot more work than underwriting a single family home.
-Not only does the condominium mortgage loan borrower needs to be approved, so does the condominium unit and the condominium complex.
-Condominium underwriters will look at the percentage of the rental units in the complex compared to the percentage of owner occupied condominium units.
-Mortgage lenders do not like a large percentage of rental units and if the rental units exceed 50%, then they cannot do the condominium loan because it is classified as a non-warrantable condominium.
-Condominium mortgage loan underwriters will also look at the number of units one person or entity owns, especially if one person or entity owns.
+As mentioned earlier, processing and underwriting condominium financing require a lot more work than underwriting a single-family home.
+Not only does the condominium borrower needs to be approved, so does the condominium unit and the condominium complex.
+Condominium underwriters will look at the percentage of the rental units in the complex compared to the percentage of owner-occupied condominium units.
+Lenders do not like a large percentage of rental units.
+If the rental units exceed 50%, then they cannot do the condominium loan.
+This is because it is classified as a non-warrantable condominium.
+Mortgage underwriters will also look at the number of units, one person or entity owns.

-Financials of the condominium units will be required and reviewed by the condominium mortgage loan underwriter, especially reserves.
+Financials of the condominium complex will be required and reviewed by mortgage underwriters, especially reserves.
 Red flags in financials include if more than 15% of the total condominium units in the complex are in arrears or delinquent on their monthly homeowners’ association dues.

-Reserve funds is extremely important.
-At least 10% of the condominium homeowners associations’s annual income needs to be allocated towards the condominium reserves in order for condominium mortgage lenders to be able to approve a condo mortgage loan in that condo building.
+Reserve funds are extremely important.
+At least 10% of the condominium homeowners associations’ annual income needs to be allocated towards the condominium reserves in order for lenders to be able to approve a condo mortgage loan in that condo building.

-Mixed Use Condominium Units
+Mixed-Use Condominium Units

-For example, the first floor may be commercial store fronts and the upper level are residential condominium units.
-Many mortgage companies will not finance these types of mixed use condominium units unless the commercial units are limited to 20% or less of the condominium complex total square footage.
+For example, the first floor may be commercial storefronts and the upper level are residential condominium units.
+Many mortgage companies will not finance these types of mixed-use condominium units unless the commercial units are limited to 20% or less of the condominium complex’s total square footage.